Sleep Coaching and Pacifiers: Sleep Coaching With and Without Them

 Well-Napped is Key

 I want you to start sleep coaching on a night when he is well-napped.
-When I say well-napped, I mean to do whatever works to get the amount of napping time needed in during the day.
-If it is necessary to rock him to sleep, to feed him to sleep, or to use a stroller, do it so that you can get to that seven o’clock bedtime awake without him going to sleep or getting too drowsy with his bottle.
+That means do whatever works to get the amount of napping time needed in during the day.
+If it is necessary to rock him to sleep, to feed him to sleep, or to use a stroller, do it.
+Then you can get to that seven o’clock bedtime awake without him going to sleep or getting too drowsy with his bottle.

 Consistency is Critical